 Gene is the Chairperson of the Board of Directors at DGTA (Dangerous Good Trainers Association), served on the initial Board of Directors for DGTA, served on the Board of Directors of DGAC (formerly HMAC) for 12 of the past 13 years, and is currently also a member of COSTHA, NESHTA, AHMP, and SCHC.

 Gene writes a monthly column, From the Porch Swing, for HCB (Hazardous Cargo Bulletin), a global publication, and has conducted workshops and/or spoken at conferences such as COSTHA, SCHC, DGAC, and AHMP.

-Gene now runs his own classification, training, and consulting company, W.E.
+Gene owns his own classification, training, and consulting company, W.E.
 Train Consulting.
 In Atlanta?
 Contact W.E.
 Train Consulting today to see what Gene can do for you.